 In developing our business globally, Ryohin Keikaku complies with international human rights standards including the United Nations Global Compact, and acts with integrity in all of our business activities in accordance with the laws and regulations of each country and region that govern labor conditions and human rights.

 Prohibition of Child Employment

-The Ryohin Keikaku Group does not employ children as laborers.
+The Ryohin Keikaku Group respects and supports the "Rights of the Child and Business Principles" and does not use children as labor force.
 A "child" is generally defined as a person under 15 years of age, or who has not completed compulsory education in that country or region, or who is under the applicable legal minimum age for employment, whichever is higher.
 We prevent the occurrence of child labor by thoroughly checking the age of our employees at the time of employment.

 Prohibition of Forced Labor

 The Ryohin Keikaku group firmly prohibits forced labor, including political repression, punishments for political views, and restrictions on the movement of employees, etc.